railken/lem/README.md

 ```

 How can you get an Error during an operation?
 An error occurs when a validation or authorization fails.
-The cool thing about it is that you have the total control during each process: using with [ModelValidator](###ModelValidator) and [ModalAuthorizer](###ModelAuthorizer).
+The cool thing about it is that you have the total control during each process: using with [ModelValidator](###ModelValidator) and [ModelAuthorizer](###ModelAuthorizer).
 When you're retrieving errors you're receiving a Collection, it goes pretty well when you're developing an api.
 Here's an example
 ```php
 $manager = new FooManager();
 $result = $manager->create($manager->parameters(['name' => 'f']));